Our history and proud tradition of providing care began through the initiative of six religious groups.

 - The Sisters of Mercy, Singleton

-In those early days, our focus was on the provision of healthcare services, with the management of Lourdes Hospital, Dubbo and St. Vincent’s Hospital, Bathurst and, for a short period, the Mater Misericordea Hospital, Newcastle.
+Catholic Healthcare’s early days continued to focus on the provision of healthcare services, with Catholic Healthcare being requested to manage Lourdes Hospital, Dubbo and St. Vincent’s Hospital, Bathurst and, for a short period, the Mater Misericordea Hospital, Newcastle.

-From these beginnings, we were soon asked to respond to emerging needs in the provision of residential aged care, and in 1998, Catholic Healthcare acquired Bodington, a residential aged care service, from the Red Cross.
+From these beginnings, Catholic Healthcare was soon asked to respond to emerging needs in the provision of residential aged care.

 In 2007, Catholic Healthcare took its first steps outside NSW, working with the Sisters of Perpetual Adoration and the Archdiocese of Brisbane at residential aged care services in Brisbane and Ipswich.

-Having established a separate division to cater for the specific requirements of our community service clients, Catholic Healthcare’s Home and Community Services currently assists more than 4,200 people in NSW and SE QLD, and is constantly expanding.
+Having established a separate division to cater for the specific requirements of our community service clients, Catholic Community Services currently assists over 4,200 people in New South Wales, and is constantly expanding.

 We receive funding from the following Australian and NSW State Government Departments: Department of Health and Ageing; Department of Ageing, Disability and Home Care; Department of Families, Housing, Community Services and Indigenous Affairs and NSW Health.